SrijanBadhya/Debsoc/Running the PES Debsoc.md

 118. This House Would upload their consciousness to the cloud at the point of death

 Uploading one's consciousness to the cloud refers to the process of transferring a person's mind, thoughts, and identity into a digital space, allowing them to exist as a non-physical entity.
 Individuals who undergo this process lose all physical capabilities, including sensation and mobility, but can continue to think, communicate, and interact with the living through digital interfaces.
-This digital existence is persistent as long as the system supporting it remains functional and as long as others choose to engage with it.

-before every debate have a short speech where you say verdict doesn't matter
+This digital existence is persistent as long as the system supporting it remains functional and as long as others choose to engage with it before every debate have a short speech where you say verdict doesn't matter

 Sprinkle in stuff like Harry Potter motions, PES motions (carefully), sugar daddy motions

-drop list of tried and tested motions here.
-Also include the high table discussion on motions.